michalsvec/nette-opauth/README.md

 Tips and triks
 --------------

- * opauth need public callback url to proper redirect thus is impossible to use it at localhost (except the fake login).
+ * opauth needs public callback url to proper redirect thus is impossible to use it at localhost (except the fake login).
  * facebook
     * registration of [app](https://developers.facebook.com/apps)
  * google